Summer Financial Aid is available to eligible admitted UC Berkeley students enrolled in summer session.

 Berkeley Charter of Professional Accountancy

 Financial aid is eligible for students who enroll in the Berkeley Charter of Professional Accountancy (BCPA) program, provided all eligibility requirements are met.
 Undergraduate students in the program can qualify for gift aid and loans, and graduate students can qualify for loans.
-The estimated cost of the program for Summer 2018 can be found below.
+The estimated cost of attendance for the program for Summer 2019 can be found below.
+You will only be charged tuition and fees for the program.
+While you will not be charged directly for living expenses and books, they are costs you will need to consider while attending the program.

 |Tuition and Fees||$10,995||$12,995|